-Here’s how you can help save Hong Kong’s coastline…
+Wondering how you can help save Hong Kong’s coastline?
+Join a beach cleanup!

 We’ve all seen plastic bags and bottles lying discarded on the streets and at the beach.
-But ultimately lots of this waste ends up in the sea where it can choke fish, birds and sea creatures.
-This destroys the ocean’s ecosystem and often ends up back on our dining table via the seafood we eat.
-Plastic takes hundreds of years to break down, and even after it does, it often releases toxins into its surroundings.
-Earth is our home, so should be worthy of our time and dedicated care.
+Sadly, most of this waste ends up in the sea, where it can choke fish, birds and sea creatures.
+In addition to destroying the ocean’s ecosystem, research has shown that this waste can even end up back on our dining table via the seafood we eat.

-It’s important to be prepared for a beach cleanup, so here are some of our suggestions:
+It’s important to be prepared for a beach cleanup; here are some of our suggestions:

-- Wear appropriate footwear (we suggest trainers) because there will be hazards, including potentail glass, on the beach
+- Wear appropriate footwear (we suggest trainers) because there will be hazards, including potential glass, on the beach.

 Organisations Offering Beach Cleanups In Hong Kong:

 It’s important that everyone does their bit to make Hong Kong a more sustainable place.
-Tracey Read, the CEO of Plastic Free Seas (PFS), does more than her fair share.
+Tracey Read, the Founder and CEO of PFS, does more than her fair share.
 She has been raising awareness about plastic pollution issues in Hong Kong since 2007.
-Having led lots of beach cleanups and given talks to schools, she decided to explore the issue further by joining a research expedition in 2012.
+Having led a number of beach cleanups and given talks to schools, she decided to explore the issue further by joining a research expedition in 2012.
 This took her from Japan to Hawaii, via the Great Pacific Garbage Patch, where she witnessed first-hand how plastics are impacting the marine environment.
-Soon after that journey she started PFS, with the aim of raising more awareness and to inspire the community in Hong Kong to come up with local solutions.
+Soon after that journey, she started PFS with the aim of raising more awareness and to inspire the community in Hong Kong to come up with local solutions.